Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-China is a tourist hotbed for so many people around the world.
-It has a stunningly diverse culture, culinary delights to die for, and the second most UNESCO Heritage Sites in the world at 36!
+China is a hotbed for tourists from around the world.
+It has a stunningly diverse culture, culinary delights to die for, and has the second-highest number of UNESCO Heritage Sites in the world at 57!

-Known for the Great Wall, pandas, terracotta warriors, and some of the most flavorful foods in the world, China is definitely guaranteed to entertain tourists for days, weeks, and maybe even months!
+Known for the Great Wall, giant pandas, terracotta army, and some of the most flavorful foods in the world, China has something for everyone.

-To put it simply, China should definitely be on the top of your priority list when thinking about your next travel destination.
-It is a gigantic country with tons to explore, and you definitely have plenty of choices when deciding how to fly there.
+China should be at the top of your priority list when thinking about your next travel destination.
+Fortunately, there are plenty of choices when deciding how to fly there using points and miles.

-In this guide, we will do a deep dive into the best ways to fly to China with points and miles.
-There are so many airlines that operate nonstop flights from America; some of them have great premium cabin products and some…not so much.
+In this guide, we’ll do a deep dive into the best ways to fly to China with points and miles.
+Many airlines operate nonstop flights to China from the U.S.

-We’ll be focusing on nonstop flight options for the most part, and we’ll start with the frequent flyer programs that have the best award sweet spots!
+We’ll focus on those nonstop flight options, for the most part, starting with the frequent flyer programs that have the best award sweet spots!

 All Nippon Airways (ANA) Mileage Club